Racer159/jackal/docs/5-zarf-tutorials/6-big-bang.md

 Also, ensure that you have followed all of the steps required in the [pre-requisites](#pre-requisites) section and have reviewed the [known issues](#known-issues).

-If you feel that the error you are encountering is one with Zarf feel free to [open an issue](https://github.com/defenseunicorns/zarf/issues/new/choose) or reach out via [slack](https://kubernetes.slack.com/archives/C03B6BJAUJ3).
+If you feel that the error you are encountering is one with Jackal feel free to [open an issue](https://github.com/defenseunicorns/jackal/issues/new/choose) or reach out via [slack](https://kubernetes.slack.com/archives/C03B6BJAUJ3).